Bump Elliott: Big Nine MVP in 1947

 Elliott had a breakthrough season that began with the team's "Blue" versus "White" exhibition game in mid-September in which he scored four touchdowns, including 50- and 60-yard runs.
 He scored touchdowns in each of the team's early season wins over Michigan State (55–0), Stanford (49–13), and Pitt (69–0).
 His touchdown against Pitt came on defense, as he intercepted a pass and ran it back 37 yards.
 In the Big Nine opener against Northwestern, Elliott scored on a nine-yard run less than two minutes after the game started, as the Wolverines won, 49–21.
 In Michigan's closest contest of the 1947 season, a 13–6 win over Minnesota, Elliott caught a 40-yard pass from Bob Chappuis on his fingertips at the Minnesota 15-yard line and went on to score with a minute and 15 seconds to go in the first half.
 Said one reporter: "It was the exceptional speed of Elliott on this play that turned the tide.
 He completely outmaneuvered the Minnesota secondary."

 The biggest challenge of the 1947 season came in a 14–7 win over Illinois.
-The Associated Press described Elliott as Michigan's "Big Cog" in the Illinois game, and the United Press proclaimed: "Bump Elliott Steals Show in 14 to 7 Defeat of Illinois Saturday."
+The Associated Press (AP) described Elliott as Michigan's "Big Cog" in the Illinois game, and the United Press proclaimed: "Bump Elliott Steals Show in 14 to 7 Defeat of Illinois Saturday."
 In the first quarter, he ran back a punt 75 yards for a touchdown, as Bob Mann "bulldozed the path with a vicious block", and "the Bloomington blaster scampered down the sidelines."
 Elliott also set up the Wolverines second score with a long reception to the Illinois four-yard line.
 He also played a key role on defense, intercepting a pass at the Michigan nine-yard line to halt an Illinois drive.
 Another article concluded: "The individual hero was Bump Elliott, a 168-pound halfback who loped 74 yards for one touchdown and caught a pass for a 52 yard gain to set up the second and winning marker."

-He finished the season scoring two touchdowns each in games against Indiana and Ohio State.
-At the end of the season, Elliott and Bob Chappuis both received 16 of 18 possible points in voting by the AP for the All-Big Nine football team.
+Elliott finished the season scoring two touchdowns each in games against Indiana and Ohio State.
+At the end of the season, Elliott and Chappuis both received 16 of 18 possible points in voting by the AP for the All-Big Nine football team.
 Elliott weighed only 160 lb during his All-American season in 1947.
 Asked later about how he managed to compete at his weight, Elliott noted, "I was awful lucky to get by at that weight."